Home » blogs » 1 Week in Patagonia: Chile Hiking Trip Itinerary for Adventure Travelers And Santiago

 A hiking trip to Patagonia, Santiago and Valparaiso

-Travel Date – April 2024
+Travel Month – April

 Santiago Metropolitan Cathedral, Chile, South America

-Santiago Metropolitan Cathedral
+Santiago Metropolitan Cathedral, Santiago, Chile

 Day 1: Arriving in Santiago, Chile

 We arrived in Santiago, the capital of Chile, early in the morning and were greeted by our travel guide.
-A bus was waiting to take us to our boutique hotel Magnolia, located near the city center.
+A bus was waiting to take us to our boutique Hotel Magnolia, located near the city center.
 After dropping off our luggage at the hotel reception, we went for a walk to get a feel for the city in the early morning.
-With most shops closed, we grabbed a light breakfast before making our way to the beautiful Santiago Metropolitan Cathedral
+With most shops closed, we grabbed a light breakfast before making our way to the beautiful Santiago Metropolitan Cathedral.

 After spending some time there, we took a cab to Parque Metropolitano de Santiago and rode the funicular up the hill.
 From the top, we enjoyed a stunning view of the city and visited the Statue of the Virgin Mary at the summit of San Cristóbal Hill.
 We spent a couple of hours exploring the park before descending via the cable car.
 Although there were many other attractions in the park, we didn’t have time to see them all.
 On our way out, we enjoyed our first delicious Chilean lunch at one of the park’s restaurants.